Are you like me and LOVE holidays and traditions? Or maybe you’re looking for some new Christmas traditions to start.

-Having traditions is important for a variety of reasons.
-They help create lasting memories, give us something to look forward to, and bring people together.
+Having traditions helps create lasting memories, gives us something to look forward to, and brings people together.

-The traditions you start with your family becomes part of your heritage.
+The traditions you start with your family become part of your heritage!
 Children in particular find the predictability of those holiday traditions comforting.

 You may also like: